aws/amazon-documentdb-odbc-driver/src/markdown/setup/setup.md

 3. For external SSH, if your local port (`-L <local-port>:<cluster-host>:<remote-port>`) configured for the SSH tunnel is not the default port (27017) for Amazon DocumentDB, ensure the connection string host setting for your SSH tunnel is properly set in the [ODBC connection string](connection-string.md).
-4. The `replicaSet` option is not supported when using an SSH tunnel.
+4. The `REPLICA_SET` option is not supported when using an SSH tunnel.

 ### Using an External SSH Tunnel to Connect to Amazon DocumentDB
 Start an SSH port-forwarding tunnel to the cluster with the following command: